Cutting-edge scientific research is helping us to understand how our gut microbiome influences almost every aspect of our health.

 The gut microbiome is a delicate balance between beneficial microbes, which work to improve many aspects of our health and wellbeing, and those which can cause us harm if their growth isn’t kept in check.
 These beneficial microbes help us in a number of ways: they help to digest the food we eat, regulate our immune system, and protect us against disease-causing microbes.

 We now know that the microbes which live in the gut can communicate with distant parts of the body, including the bones, lungs, and even the brain.
-Your gut microbes can produce neurotransmitters such as dopamine and serotonin, which travel to the brain, affecting your thoughts, feelings, emotions and behaviour.
-This two-way communication pathway between the gut and the brain (known as the gut-brain axis) is a fascinating area of research, with scientists seeking to understand how our gut microbiome can influence our risk of developing conditions such as depression and anxiety.
+Gut microbes are thought to produce specific metabolites and neurotransmitters (such as dopamine and serotonin) which travel to the brain, affecting your thoughts, feelings, emotions and behaviour.
+This two-way communication pathway between the gut and the brain (known as the gut-brain axis) is a fascinating area of research, with scientists seeking to understand how our gut microbiota can influence our risk of developing various mental health conditions.

-Our gut microbiome plays an integral role in our overall health and wellbeing, and its disruption - known as dysbiosis - is associated with an increasing number of chronic medical conditions, including obesity, Type 2 diabetes, Inflammatory Bowel Disease, and allergies.
+Because of these communication channels, our gut microbiome plays an integral role in our overall health and wellbeing.
+Its disruption - known as dysbiosis - is associated with an increasing number of chronic conditions, including inflammatory bowel disease, allergies and many others.

-This is where the term probiotics comes in; probiotics are defined as ‘live microorganisms that, when administered in adequate amounts, confer a health benefit on the host’.
-While probiotics are mostly bacteria, such as lactobacilli and bifidobacteria, certain yeasts are recognised as probiotics, too.
+Probiotics are defined as ‘live microorganisms that, when administered in adequate amounts, confer a health benefit on the host’.
+While probiotics are mostly bacteria, such as Lactobacilli and Bifidobacteria, certain yeasts are recognised as probiotics, too.
+They are delivered to the gut, where they interact with our own gut microbiota and get to work producing health-promoting metabolites.
 The most well known benefits of probiotics relate to their ability to support the health of our digestive tract and immune system.
-In addition to these general benefits, certain strains of probiotic bacteria can target specific aspects of our health and wellbeing.
+In addition to these general benefits, certain strains of probiotic bacteria can target specific aspects of our health and wellbeing through various pathways.